Welcome to the Catalyst Pre-Development Project Request for Proposals (RFP)

 THE CATALYST PHASE

-THE CATALYST PHASE is a key part of the California Jobs First initiative, which seeks to build long-term economic resilience, workforce inclusivity, and regional competitiveness across California.
-The Catalyst phase is designed to speed up the implementation of strategies identified in the We Prosper Together Planning phase.
-Through targeted investments, it aims to boost job creation, support high-quality employment, and drive sustainable industry growth.
-By directing resources toward advancing high-opportunity industry sectors, the Catalyst phase helps the region create and expand quality jobs in environmentally sustainable, future-focused industries.
-Building on the Planning phase, the Catalyst phase turns these strategies into actionable projects, strengthening capacity in the region's most promising sectors and advancing long-term economic goals.
+THE CATALYST PHASE is a key component of the California Jobs First initiative, which seeks to build long-term economic resilience, workforce inclusivity, and regional competitiveness across California.
+This phase is designed to accelerate the implementation of strategies identified in each region’s Regional Plan.
+By making targeted investments, the Catalyst Phase aims to boost job creation, support high-quality employment, and drive sustainable industry growth.
+Through these efforts, the Catalyst phase focuses on advancing high-opportunity industry sectors that promote environmental sustainability and future-focused growth, ensuring job creation aligns with long-term economic, environmental, and equity goals.
+Building on the momentum of the Planning phase, the Catalyst phase advances these strategies into actionable projects, strengthening capacity in the region's most promising sectors and advancing long-term economic goals.

 PURPOSE OF FUNDING